AdelAlavi/harry-potter/README.md

 # harry-potter
+A selling web page for Harry Potter books.
-some fan harry potter projects to deepen my coding skills
+Made to deepen my coding skills.
+Doesn't have any real commercial meaning.